Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Related Work

-Several variants of the FBR problem have been studied in the literature.
+There are some works from the wireless communication community that addresses failure recovery.
 The works most closely related to the FBR problem are conducted by Basu et al.~\cite{basu2004movement} and Abbasi et al.~\cite{abbasi2008movement}.
-In both works, the authors propose algorithms to make a connected network biconnected, but optimizes a different objective function.
-In~\cite{basu2004movement}, the objective is to minimize the sum of the movements of all the robots.
-In~\cite{abbasi2008movement}, only a subset of the robots participate in repairing the network, and the goal is to minimize the number of robots involved in the repair process.
-In Section~\ref{exp}, we present experimental results comparing the performance of our proposed algorithms with the two works mentioned above.
-We slightly modify the algorithm in~\cite{abbasi2008movement} to fit the FBR objective.
-We defer detailed description of both existing algorithms until Section~\ref{exp}.

-Other variants of the FBR problem include~\cite{liu2010simple,lee2015connectivity}.
-The algorithm proposed in~\cite{liu2010simple} does not guarantee biconnectivity in all cases.
-Also the final network configuration is required to be hexagonal.
-In~\cite{lee2015connectivity}, the same objective as ours is minimized, but it is assumed that additional robots can be used to facilitate the transition to a biconnected topology.
+In both works, the authors propose algorithms to make a connected network biconnected but optimize a different objective function.
+In~\cite{basu2004movement}, the objective is to minimize the sum of the movements of all the robots. { In~\cite{abbasi2008movement}, only a subset of the robots participate in repairing the network, and the goal is to minimize the sum of movement distances of robots involved in the repair process while our objective is to minimize the maximum movement among all the robots.
+Moreover, as pointed out in \cite{wang2010movement}, algorithms proposed in \cite{abbasi2008movement} may return a solution that is not biconnected in some cases.
+By contrast, our algorithm can guarantee biconnectivity after restoration.
+Similar to \cite{abbasi2008movement}, algorithms proposed in \cite{liu2010simple} can build a biconnected graph from a disconnected graph under some topological assumption, which enforces constraints between the number of robots as well as robots' initial configurations and the geometry of the environment.
+Lee et al.~\cite{lee2015connectivity} consider the same objective as us, but it is assumed that additional robots can be used to facilitate the transition to a biconnected topology.}

-Graph theoretic problems related to the FBR problem include graph augmentation~\cite{eswaran1976augmentation,frederickson1981approximation,khuller1993approximation} and connectivity restoration~\cite{abbasi2012least,engin2018minimizing}.
-Graph augmentation algorithms solve different variants of the GTO problem, but do not focus on the MM problem.
-The connectivity restoration problem aims to construct a connected graph from an unconnected topology.

-The traditional approach to ensure robust communication in multi-robot systems is to always maintain a $k$-connected topology~\cite{luo2019minimum,atay2009mobile}.
-In this approach, a larger $k$ means higher robustness.
-However, as previously mentioned, such systems cannot recover from a failure of $k$ or more robots, and a large $k$ limits the movement of the robots.

-Current works on designing resilient multi-robot systems involve planning in the presence of malicious agents ~\cite{saulnier2017resilient,guerrero2018design,saldana2019resilient}.
-These works are different from our problem, because we consider a team of cooperative robots.
-In~\cite{minelli2020self,panerati2019robust}, the authors aim to improve robustness by modifying the control law that governs the movement of the robots.
-However, these works do not provide any formal guarantee of biconnectivity.